fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/README.md

 - Updated the rest of the graphical interface and report generation based on the changes in Data Reading and adducts in Data Annotation.
 - Minor bugfixes and improvements throughout software.

+#### Version Alpha.4 (05/06/2024)

+- Original files can now be read from different folders than where the software is (files will still be downloaded to the software folder).
+- Added Formula Assignment Section to pipeline and allow use of these formulas in relevant section downstream.
+- (Furthermore, addded external jupyter notebook for creation of own formula database to use for this formula assignment).
+- Added Pathway Over-Representation Analysis to the pipeline (requiring HMDB annotation).
+- Simplifying some table displays and eliminating redundant parameters (decrease memory usage).
+- Improved hover data for PCA and PLS-DA projection plots.
+- Small bugfixes and enhancing descriptions.
+- Added external interface software to perform Sample Peak Alignment (DataAlignmentInterface.py) whose output can be used as input to the software.

 ### Extra Packages to be installed to run the graphical interface (requires at least the versions indicated)